ldtags/MeasureParser/README.md

 ## Building the Executable
   1. Navigate to the root directory of the application in your CLI
   2. Run the command  *pyinstaller [path to main python file] --noconfirm*
+  3. The executable will be in the main folder in the newly created directory *dist*